RCHG/rchg.github.io/_posts/2015-10-27-C-in-Fortran.md

   } my_c_type;
 {% endhighlight %}

-However we can also have a procedure inter-operations.
+However, we can also have a procedure inter-operations.
 For example in Fortran we can make,

 {% highlight fortran %}
 use iso_c_binding